trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 - parse the whole API response
 - store entities in objects of bespoke classes
 - build relationships between the entities, according to the relationships expressed in the API response.

-## Feedback on this documentation

-We would love to hear what you think of this page.
-If you have any feedback, queries or issues, please contact the team on [hmrc-trade-tariff-support-g@digital.hmrc.gov.uk](mailto:hmrc-trade-tariff-support-g@digital.hmrc.gov.uk).